mrdijk/EnergyEfficient_FL/energy-efficiency/docs/EnerConsMeas/EnerConMeasInDYNAMOS.md

 # Verify ServiceMonitor Configuration
 kubectl get servicemonitors -n kepler

-# Run the following command to get the services in the monitoring namespace
+# Run the following command to get the services in the prometheus namespace
-kubectl get services -n monitoring
+kubectl get services -n prometheus
 # Port-forward to Prometheus, using the above information, Examples:
-kubectl port-forward svc/prometheus-kube-prometheus-prometheus -n monitoring 9090:9090
+kubectl port-forward svc/prometheus-kube-prometheus-prometheus -n prometheus 9090:9090
 # Or (depending on output of get services): kubectl port-forward svc/prometheus-server -n monitoring 9090:9090
 ```